-What happens if I fail to comply with the Code?
+What happens if I fail to comply with?

 Where the ABC Commissioner is satisfied that a code covered entity has failed to comply with the Code, the Commissioner may refer the matter to the Minister with recommendations, if any, that a sanction should be imposed.